Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Honda Fit Insurance
+How to Shop for More Affordable Honda Fit Insurance

-Saving money on auto insurance consists of having a decent driving record, having a good credit score, eliminating unneeded coverage, and maximizing policy discounts.
-Compare prices at every other renewal by requesting rates from direct carriers like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.
+Saving money on Honda Fit insurance takes not taking risks behind the wheel, maintaining a good credit score, eliminating unneeded coverage, and consideration of higher deductibles.
+Take the time to compare rates at every policy renewal by getting quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-- Drivers can save approximately $110 per year simply by quoting early and online
+- Drivers can save up to $110 per year just by quoting early and online

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.